Russia's war on Ukraine latest: Russian missile attack hits Kyiv infrastructure | Politics

 Russia's war on Ukraine latest: Russian missile attack hits Kyiv infrastructure

-* France hopes to deliver "AMX 10-RC" light combat tanks to Ukraine in two months, said armed forces minister Sebastien Lecornu. * Belarus may enter the conflict, a Russian foreign ministry official said.
+* France hopes to deliver "AMX 10-RC" light combat tanks to Ukraine in two months, armed forces minister Sebastien Lecornu said on Friday. * Belarus may enter the conflict, a Russian foreign ministry official said on Friday.

 - Country: